Valencia Tourist Port & Catamaran, and las Arenas-Malvarrosa beaches

 It was built for the 32nd America’s Cup, it has more than 750 mooring points distributed along fixed and floating pontoons.

 On this catamaran ride, you will also be able to see the famous beaches of Las Arenas and Malvarrosa, with their traditional restaurants.

 We will also see part of what was the Formula One motor race urban circuit that ran along the bases of the America’s Cup, a swing bridge (over the new channel) and reached the Nazareth neighborhood (this circuit had 5.5 kilometers long).

 You will also be able to see some of the historical buildings such as the Maritime Station or Clock Building, which was designed in 1910 and was born with a highly humanitarian purpose, which is to prevent the poor emigrants from sleeping in the open air;

-The Haus- Museum de Blasco Ibánez, on the Malvarrosa beach, where the famous Valencian novelist, inaugurated his house in 1902; the Reales Atarazanas, originally built in s.
-XIV century, as shipyard and warehouse for naval utensils, which currently houses temporary exhibitions;
+The Haus- Museum de Blasco Ibánez, on the Malvarrosa beach, where the famous Valencian novelist, inaugurated his house in 1902; the Reales Atarazanas, originally built in the 14th century, as shipyard and warehouse for naval utensils, which currently houses temporary exhibitions;

 The old Spa of Las Arenas, today Hotel Las Arenas, which at the beginning of the century was the meeting point of the Valencian aristocracy during the summer, or the Church Santa María del Mar built between 1683 and 1763 on the site of a Romanesque church, and whose origins date back to the first moments of the reconquest of King Jaime I the conqueror …